mtgjson/mtgjson-website/docs/faq/index.md

 > ### How can I use TypeScript typings for MTGJSON data?
 >
-> There is currently no official typings exported from MTGJSON, however each data model documentation page does outline its associated type notation.
-As well, a TypeScript types file for all data models can be accessed <a href="/static/mtgjson-types.ts" target="_blank" rel="noreferrer noopener">here</a>.
+> There is currently no official typings exported from MTGJSON, however each Data Model documentation page does outline its associated type notation.
+As well, a TypeScript types file for all Data Models can be accessed <a href="/static/mtgjson-types.ts" target="_blank" rel="noreferrer noopener">here</a>.

 > ### How do I access a card's imagery?
 >
-> While we do not offer card images directly through MTGJSON, we recommend getting card images through [Scryfall](https://scryfall.com/) or [Gatherer](https://gatherer.wizards.com/) using the MTGJSON property from the [Identifiers](/data-models/identifiers/) data model within the various Card data models.
+> While we do not offer card images directly through MTGJSON, we recommend getting card images through [Scryfall](https://scryfall.com/) or [Gatherer](https://gatherer.wizards.com/) using the MTGJSON property from the [Identifiers](/data-models/identifiers/) Data Model within the various Card Data Models.
 >
 > - **Scryfall:**
 >   - Front face: `https://cards.scryfall.io/large/front/6/7/67f4c93b-080c-4196-b095-6a120a221988.jpg`